About the Program

 Through the AdventHealth Research Institute, residents have access to designated statisticians and grant writers for IRB protocol writing, study design, and manuscript preparation.

 Every resident has the opportunity to present and attend local, national, and international conferences.
-Financial support is provided to those who are presenting at a conference.
+Financial support is available for those presenting, with up to $2,800 reimbursed per resident annually.
 GME also hosts an annual research day to allow showcasing of scholarly activities.

 Program Information